rwieruch/blog_robinwieruch_content/blog/react-router/index.md

 <Sponsorship />

 A React tutorial which teaches you how to use **React Router 6**.
+The code for this React Router tutorial can be found over [here](https://github.com/the-road-to-learn-react/react-router-6-examples).
 In order to get you started, create a new React project (e.g. [create-react-app](https://github.com/facebook/create-react-app)).
 Afterward, [install React Router](https://reactrouter.com/docs/en/v6/getting-started/installation#basic-installation) by following the official instructions from their documentation.

 The first implementation detail will be telling our React application that we want to use React Router.
 Hence, import the Router component in your React project's top-level file (e.g. *index.js*) where React hooks into HTML by using the ReactDOM API: